I'm planning a trip out of the country. Will my health insurance cover me?

 What if I'm on vacation out of state and my child has a medical emergency (bad cold, fever, severe allergy attack)?

-Aetna Select Plan members: Call Member Services or go online to Aetna Navigator and ask for the nearest in-network Urgent Care facility or participating medical provider.
+Aetna Select Plan members: Call Member Services or go online to Aetna Member Services site and ask for the nearest in-network Urgent Care facility or participating medical provider.

 POS II members: Same as above – OR, you may visit the nearest medical provider who may be IN or OUT of network.